farisc0de/farisc0de/README.md

 I've completed over 80 courses in over ten different topics, including SMM, Web Design and Development, DevOps, Linux Management, and others.

+I have a nanodegree in Full Stack JavaScript Development and I am currently studying for the IELTS exam.

 ## 🔧 Development Stack
 <div align="left">
   <a href="http://php.net/">